barrel/barrel-dev-best-practices/foundations/accessibility.md

 ***
 #### 📍 Aria Attributes

 It's important to add aria-label, role, and/or aria-labeledby attributes to describe what an element's purpose is.
-Issue was often thrown on HTML5 tags (specifically <section>) that are pretty ambiguous.
+This issue was often thrown on HTML5 tags (specifically `<section>`) that are pretty ambiguous.
 This is pretty similar to Alt Tagging.
+[Documentation](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques)

+Notes:
-[Documentation](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques)  Need to add more detail here -- what's the difference between aria and alt?
+- We need to add more detail here -- what's the difference between aria and alt?

 ***
 #### 📍 Field Labels

-Form fields need to have <label> tags to describe what information is expected.
+Form fields need to have `<label>` tags to describe what information is expected.
 The label also needs to be visible, so we can't get away with having the markup there and hiding it in CSS.
 The proper solve in a lot of our design cases would be to position:absolute the labels and use them as we do the `placeholder` attribute, then move them out of the way or hide them with javascript.
 Google's forms are a good example.

+Notes:
-Need to add more detail here.
+- We need to add more detail here.

 ***
 #### 📍 Element Focus